-If you would like to order some pork, sausages and/or bacon, please get in touch.
+If you would like to order some pork, gammon, sausages or bacon, please get in touch.
 Meat can be collected from the farm by appointment or, if we pass your way, we may be able to drop it off.
 All meat is supplied frozen and must immediately be transferred to a freezer.

 Feedback from recent customers: